 Pre-approved credit and insurance mail: The official website to opt-out of “pre-approved” credit card or insurance mail.
 The service is a joint venture among Equifax, Experian, and a few other consumer credit rating agencies.
 You can select to keep your name off their lists for 5 years, or permanently.
 The only information required to opt-out is your name and address - you can ignore the other fields.

 Yellow Pages: The official opt-out service for commercial phone directories.

-DMA Choice: This inexpensive paid service from the Direct Mail Association removes your name from their members' direct mail lists.
+DMA Choice: This inexpensive paid service from the Direct Mail Association removes your name from their members' direct mail lists for a decade.
 Their members include thousands of major brands, from West Elm to Pet Co.
-Removing your name from all categories takes just a minute or two, despite the outdated looking website.
-A credit card is needed to sign up, DMA Choice costs $2 for 10 years of service.
+Removing your name from all categories –– Credit Offers, Catalogs, Magazine Offers, and Other Mail Offers-- takes just a few minutes, despite the outdated-looking website.
+A credit card is needed to sign up, DMA Choice costs $2 for 10 years of service-- twenty cents a year.

 Stop magazine, catalog, and other direct mail offers - Image from DMA Choice

 Collect the junk mail you're still receiving, this helps to gather the specifics on who's sending the junk and will provide the exact name and address they have in their database - including any misspellings, and abbreviations.